kestra-io/docs/content/docs/08.developer-guide/cicd/index.md

 ---
 title: Create a CI/CD pipeline
-icon: /docs/icons/ci.svg
+icon: /docs/icons/dev.svg
 ---

 Kestra provides several ways to create a CI/CD pipeline for your flows.
 This section explains how to automate the validation and deployment of your workflows using CI/CD.

 ## Introduction

-Manual deployments can be challenging.
-CI/CD pipelines are a great way to automate the validation and deployment of your workflows.
+Manual deployments are often not desirable.
+CI/CD pipelines are a great way to automate the validation and deployment of your workflows to production environments.
 This section explains several ways of creating a CI/CD pipeline for your Kestra resources.

 ## Why a CI/CD pipeline?

 A CI/CD process helps ensure fast and reliable deployments.
 Your changes get deployed automatically, as soon as they get peer-reviewed and merged to a VCS (Version Control System) like Git.

-## CI/CD for data workflows
+## CI/CD for Kestra workflows

 There are several ways to create a CI/CD pipeline for your flows in Kestra.
 Pick one of the options listed below that best suits your needs.

 <ChildTableOfContents :max="1" />

 ### Kestra CLI